De Havilland Vampire: Engine

 The Vampire was first powered by a single Halford H1 (produced as the de Havilland Goblin) turbojet engine, initially capable of producing 2,100 lbf (9.3 kN) of thrust, designed by Frank Halford and manufactured by de Havilland Engine Company.
 (Note: Note: the Halford H.1 had been designed by Frank Halford's consulting company, then a separate organisation from de Havilland) This engine was a centrifugal-flow type, a configuration superseded after 1949 by the slimmer axial-flow units.
-In 1947, Wing Commander Maurice Smith, assistant editor of Flight magazine, stated upon piloting his first jet-powered aircraft, a Vampire Mk III: "Piloting a jet aircraft has confirmed one opinion I had formed after flying as a passenger in the Lancastrian jet test beds, that few, if any, having flown in a jet-propelled transport, will wish to revert to the noise, vibration and attendant fatigue of an airscrew-propelled piston-engined aircraft".
+In 1947, Wing Commander Maurice Smith, assistant editor of Flight magazine, stated upon piloting his first jet-powered aircraft, a Vampire Mk III: "Piloting a jet aircraft has confirmed one opinion I had formed after flying as a passenger in the Lancastrian jet test beds, that few, if any, having flown in a jet-propelled transport, will wish to revert to the noise, vibration, and attendant fatigue of an airscrew-propelled, piston-engined aircraft".

 Initially, the relatively high fuel consumption of the Goblin engine had limited the range of early models of the Vampire; this had been a common problem with all early jet aircraft.
 As a result, later marks featured considerably increased internal fuel capacity.
-The H.1 Goblin engine, conceived in 1941, remained unchanged in basic form for 13 years; Flight said "The Goblin ... can fairly claim to be the world's most reliable turbojet".
+The H.1 Goblin engine, conceived in 1941, remained unchanged in basic form for 13 years; Flight said, "The Goblin ... can fairly claim to be the world's most reliable turbojet".
 Over successive models, it gained increased turbine temperature and thrust.
 Later-built Vampire Mk Is were powered by the Goblin II; the F.3 onwards used the improved Goblin III; by the mid-1950s, the Goblin Mk.
-35 export engine, capable of 3,500 lbf, had become available as well.
+35 export engine, capable of 3,500 lbf, had become available, as well.

-Certain marks of the Vampire were also operated as flying test-beds for the Rolls-Royce Nene engine, leading to the FB30 and 31 variants that were built in, and operated by, Australia.
-Due to the low positioning of the engine, a Vampire could not remain on idle for long as the heat from the jet exhaust would melt the tarmac behind the aircraft.
-If the engine did stall in flight, there was no means to re-light the engine, meaning that a forced landing would be necessary.
+Certain marks of the Vampire were also operated as flying testbeds for the Rolls-Royce Nene engine, leading to the FB30 and 31 variants that were built in, and operated by, Australia.
+Due to the low positioning of the engine, a Vampire could not remain on idle for long, as the heat from the jet exhaust would melt the tarmac behind the aircraft.
+If the engine did stall in flight, no means existed to relight the engine, meaning that a forced landing would be necessary.